 Understanding AI's failure modes is as important as understanding its strengths.
 Here is where managers consistently get burned:

-AI is pattern completion.
-It is not reasoning in the human sense.
-Ask it to analyze a situation it has not seen in training data — a truly novel business problem, an unusual regulatory situation, an unprecedented organizational challenge — and it will produce something that sounds confident but may be nonsense.
-It completes the pattern of "what a confident answer looks like" rather than actually reasoning through the problem.
+AI learns patterns from past data.
+It does not reason the way a human does.
+If you ask it to analyze a situation that is genuinely new — an unusual regulatory scenario, an unprecedented organizational challenge — it will produce output that sounds confident and plausible but may be completely wrong.
+It's completing "what a good answer looks like" rather than actually working through your specific problem.
+Always verify AI analysis of novel situations against expert judgment.

-AI only knows what you tell it.
-It does not know your organization's history, your team's dynamics, the political sensitivities of a particular stakeholder, or the unwritten rules that govern how decisions get made in your context.
-When AI gives you advice on complex organizational situations, it is working without this context — and the gaps show.
+AI only knows what you put in the prompt.
+It does not know your organization's history, your team's dynamics, or the unwritten rules of how decisions get made in your context.

 You will be pitched a lot of AI tools.
 Here is a five-question filter that surfaces the most important information in ten minutes: